robomakery/study_chibios_linux/README.md

 - visit this link [>>>](http://www.eclipse.org/downloads/packages/eclipse-ide-cc-developers/neon2).
 - If you click "Download" button on the web page, it might give you a flie **"eclipse-inst-linux64.tar.gz"**.
 - Extract the file (either using gunzip in the terminal or right clicking in the file browser).
-- Go to the directory and run the installer by right clicking "eclipse-inst" in the file browser.
+- Go to the directory and run the installer by right clicking **"eclipse-inst"** in the file browser.
 - Choose **"C/C++"** environment.
-- That will automatically install Eclipse Neon but you can update by visiting **"Help > Check for Updates"**.
+- That will automatically install Eclipse Neon but you should update by visiting **"Help > Check for Updates"**.

 Once the Eclipse installation is done,
 - You can run Eclipse and navigate to **"Help > Install New Software"**.
 - In the Dialog, you can find a text input **"Work with:"**.
-- Type Neon, then it will give few choice.
-Click **"Neon - httpL//download.eclipse.org/releases/neon"**.
+- Type Neon, then it will give you few choices.
+Click **"Neon - http://download.eclipse.org/releases/neon"**.
 - Below that, you also can fine a text input **"type text filter"**.
-- Type
+- Type **"C/C++ GDB Hardware Debugging"** and install.
+- With the same manner, install "C/C++ Remote Launch".

-## Project importing
+## Project importing and compiling

 bbb

-## Compiling and debugging
+## Setting OpenOCD

 ccc

+## Debugging

+ddd

 ## References